-Screening at Genesis Cinema, located in Whitechapel for Experimental Moving Image May, 2018.
-More info to come.
+Screening at Genesis Cinema, located in Whitechapel for Experimental Moving Image May 9th, 2018.

 Sarah Beth Woods will be debuting an interactive installation and film screening throughout the duration of the Terrain Biennial opening Sunday, Oct.
 1, 2-7pm.
 Sarah Beth Woods and Crystal Thomas Rudds will be reciting an original poem written by Rudds.

 Current Project: Hear the Glow of Electric Lights

 L-R Alexis Strowder, Yahkirah Beard, Anya Jenkins

 Hear the Glow of Electric Lights is an ongoing film and performance-based work that investigates and deconstructs the iconic 1960s girl group.
 Woods formed a conceptual girl group called The Rhinettes based out of Prosser High School on Chicago's West side.
 The Rhinettes made two appearances in Chicago in 2017 at Silent Funny and the Jane Addams Hull House Museum.
 Photo credit: Eric Formato @ Formatografia